wenlng/go-captcha/README.md

     capt.SetImageSize(captcha.Size{300, 300})

     // ====================================================
-    // Method: SetFontDPI(val int);
+    // Method: SetImageQuality(val int);
-    // Desc: Set random DPI of font, The best is 72
+    // Desc: Set quality of captcha, The range value is 1-100 compressed pictures, and the default value is 999 original pictures
+    // Tip: Clarity affects the size of the picture
     // ====================================================
-    capt.SetFontDPI(72)
+    capt.SetImageQuality(100)

     // ====================================================
     // Method: SetFontHinting(val font.Hinting);